2017 Tehran attacks: Identity of the attackers

+Other allegations

+Iranian government officials later stated that they thwarted a third attack, with a terrorist team arrested by security forces.
+Hassan Nasrallah, the Secretary General of Hezbollah, stated that the attacks were part of an "international, destructive plan" backed by various states in the region.

+CISSM survey

+On 11 to 17 June 2017, a poll was conducted by the Center for International and Security Studies (CISSM) at University of Maryland School of Public Policy & IranPoll.
+The study was based on 3 telephone surveys using probability sampling.
+Each survey interviewed about 1,000 Iranians.
+The survey indicated that more than half of the responders thought ISIL was the perpetrator behind the attacks.

+Iranian government response

 Iranian authorities such as members of the Islamic Revolutionary Guard Corps and the Iranian Minister of Foreign Affairs (Javad Zarif) have accused Saudi Arabia of being behind the attacks.
 In a Twitter post, Zarif wrote, "Terror-sponsoring despots threaten to bring the fight to our homeland.
 Proxies attack what their masters despise most: the seat of democracy".
 His statements referred to the Saudi deputy crown prince Mohammad bin Salman's threats against the country about a month earlier, in which bin Salman asserted that "we will work so that the battle is for them in Iran".
+The People's Mujahedin of Iran (MEK) was also accused by Iranian authorities, accusations which the MEK denies.

 On 9 June, the Lieutenant Commander of the Islamic Revolutionary Guards Corps (IRGC), Brigadier General Hossein Salami, argued that the attacks in Tehran were the outcome of a trilateral project with Americans, Israelis, and Saudis working together.
 Salami said that the terrorist strikes aimed at undermining Iran's political and security power after its enemies' back-to-back defeats in regional disputes and proxy warfare over the past years.

 On 13 June, the main IRGC Commander, Major General Mohammad Ali Jafari, stated that the terrorists carried out their actions at the demand of Riyadh.
 He declared, "We have precise intelligence showing that unfortunately, Saudi Arabia in addition to supporting the terrorists, has demanded them to conduct operations in Iran."

 Reza Seifollhai, the deputy head of Iran's Supreme National Security Council, stated that he believed the militants were native Iranians that the external group had recruited.
 Multiple witnesses who had heard the gunmen identified them as speaking Arabic with an Iranian accent, possibly revealing the terrorists as ethnic Arabs living in Iran.
 On 8 June, the government released photographs of five deceased assailants and disclosed their first names; additional information such as their surnames were held back for security purposes.

-Hassan Nasrallah, the Secretary General of Hezbollah, stated that the attacks were part of an "international, destructive plan" backed by various states in the region.

-Public opinion in Iran

-A poll conducted 11 to 17 June 2017, by the Center for International and Security Studies (CISSM) at University of Maryland School of Public Policy & IranPoll with a sample size of 1004 and ±3.1% margin of sampling error among Iranians, indicates that more than half of the responders acknowledge ISIL as the perpetrator of the attacks.
-The results for the open-ended question was a follows:

-In the same opinion poll, answers regarding the possible actors involved in the event was as below (list of groups and countries read by the pollster):